CodePint/PetitionTrackerUK/deploy/config.md

 ## Tasks
 - the task schedule can be found in tasks/schedule.json, included is an example config
 - copy deploy.json file into application/lib/celery/tasks/schedule/schedule.json
-- these tasks can be then loaded into the database by running CeleryUtils.init_schedule()
+- these tasks can be then loaded into the database by running CeleryUtils.init_schedule() or custom flask cli